 Some organizations may use the US Department of Health and Human Services (HHS) upon conducting random or post-accident drug testing.
 In some instances, an employee may not know about the drug test results unless an MRO has done a final evaluation of the results.

 The Medical Review Officer (MRO) is defined by SAMHSA as a licensed physician who has the appropriate medical training to interpret laboratory results including the employee’s medical history and any other relevant biomedical information.

 What are the instances when a drug test is performed/required?

 Businessmen have viewed random drug testing as an effective tool in increasing worker's performance.
 This means better job applicants, a better public image for the organization, fewer drug-related work problems and boosted employee morale.

 An organization may request a drug test at any of the five following times.

 Pre-employment drug testing – Most companies usually require drug testing during pre-employment to decrease the chance of hiring drug users.

 Reasonable suspicion – When an employee shows unusual signs of not being fit for duty, such as frequent absence, low work performance, frequent arguments with co-workers, and fearless dispute with the employer, he or she may be subject to a drug testing to justify the situation.

 Random drug testing – Random drug testing comes unannounced for at least once in a year to discourage employees from using drugs.
 When caught positive, an employee may be subject to serious penalties, such as getting fired from job or avoidance of professional license.

 Post-accident drug testing – An organization has a specific window to conduct post-accident drug testing on individuals following an incident involving unsafe behavior.

-Post-treatment – after being treated in a rehab, an individual may be subject to another drug testing to make sure that he or she has finally recovered from drug addiction.
+Post-treatment – after being treated in drug rehab, an individual may be subject to another drug testing to make sure that he or she has finally recovered from drug addiction.

 How effective is workplace drug testing?